thinktecture/relayserver/README.md

 - See [modules](./docs/modules.md) for an overview of the new modular design of RelayServer 3 and modules supported out of the box.
 - See [migration](./docs/migration.md) for some ideas how to migrate from RelayServer 2 to version 3.
+- See [configuration](./docs/configuration.md) for some guidance on how to configure the RelayServer 3 components.

 ## Features